 Unless otherwise indicated, all assignments are due at the beginning of class on their corresponding due dates.
-Please make every effort to hand in assignments directly to the instructor.
-If it is not possible to do so, take your assignment to SS 1152 and put it in the dropbox.
-It will be date-stamped and placed in the
+Please make every effort to hand in assignments as directed, either online through our Desire2Learn course website, or directly to the instructor.
+If you are unable to submit online or in person, take your assignment to SS 1152 and put it in the dropbox.
+It will be date-stamped and placed in the instructor's mailbox.
+Assignments placed in the dropbox after the office closes will be stamped with the following day's date.
+Regardless of how you submit, your assignments must have both your name and Dr. Lackner's on the first page to assure that the office staff are able to direct your work to the correct mailbox.